 People with long-term conditions may qualify for a whole range of benefits, tax credits, grants, payments and concessions.
 These include help with transport costs and parking, help to buy support from a carer, housing benefit and council tax reduction, income support, working tax credit and VAT exemption.
 You may also be able to claim special sources of finance if your condition is occupation-related or you were a member of the Armed Forces.

 Disability living allowance (DLA) is one of the more well-known sources of financial support.
 DLA is a tax-free benefit to help with the extra costs caused by long-term ill health or a disability.
 From 8th April 2013 the DLA started to be replaced by the Personal Independence Payment (PIP).
-A new claim for DLA can now only be made for children under the age of 16.
-Anyone between 16-64 submitting a claim must apply for a PIP.
-The amount you will get depends on how your condition affects you, not on the condition itself.
-You will need to have an assessment to see whether you qualify and what rate you will get.
+A new claim for DLA can now only be made for children under the age of 16 years.
+Anyone aged between 16-64 years submitting a claim must apply for a PIP.
+The amount you will receive depends on how your condition affects you, not on the condition itself.
+You will need to have an assessment to see whether you qualify and what rate you will receive.

 Dr Laurence Knott